kayacana/ml-models-witthout-ml-packages/README.md

-# ml-models-witthout-ml-packages
+# vanilla-neural-network
-Here are some implementations of ML models without assistance of any ML libraries.
+Here is a simple implementation of a neural networks model without assistance of any ML libraries.